Code-Institute-Submissions/oerbeyer-MS1/README.md

   - Replace the `<h5>` elements with a more prominent `<h2>` elements in each slide.
   - Add id="slide-workshop" and id="slide-lessons" to each slide to semantically identify each slide, to link with each content page and to set the background-image attribute for each slide using custom CSS rules.
   - Add class="slide-background" and set .slide-background {background-size: cover; background-repeat: no-repeat; background-position: center;} to center and stretch the backgrund image using custom CSS rules.
-  - Set a media rule to display an alternative image for larger screens when screen width > 576px (i.e. > sm).
+  - Set a media rule to display an alternative image for larger screens when screen width > 576px (> sm).
   - Set .carousel-caption {bottom: 5rem; background-color: rgba(0,0,0,0.4); border-radius: 1rem;} to vertically center the caption text, to add contrast between light text and background image, and soften corners of contrast box using custom CSS rules.
   - Set .carousel-caption > * {margin-bottom: 8px;} to remove unnecessary margin from the template using custom CSS rules.
   - Set .carousel-item {height: 18rem;} necessary since there is no `<img>` element to provide a height to each slide using custom CSS rules.